johannesfrimberger/CarND-VehicleDetectionAndTracking-P5/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The implementation can be found in `Utils.py`
+The implementation can be found in of the file `get_hog_features()` from the file `Features.py`.
+In the `VehicleDetection` class a wrapper method `__get_hog_features()` exists to calculate the features with

+The features are either returned as a 1D vector or as a matrix.
+Later is helpful when applying the sliding windows as we do not need to calculate the hog features for each window but once for the whole image.

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried several combinations of orientation, pixel per cell and cells per block.
-Lowering the number of orientations
+After visualizing the results I trained the classifier and checked the results on the video.

 In the end I choose parameters close to those mentioned in the lectures.
+Lowering the number of orientations gave worse results while

+The hog features where extracted for all three channels of the image after transforming it to another color space (I used YCrCb in the end.)

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).